Muscle Shoals Rhythm Section: 1969: independence

 The studio's sole bathroom was often used as a sound booth.
 The musicians would listen out on the porch to make final judgement on finished songs.
 David Hood said, "The building was a crackerbox building.
 A loud truck driving down the street or a heavy rainstorm, you'd have to stop working, because it was not built as a studio.
 It was a just a commercial building that had been adapted for studio use."

 They asked themselves, "What are we going to call this place?"
 David Hood suggested the name, "Muscle Shoals Sound" and they all laughed.
 The joke was that the new studio, technically was in Sheffield, not Muscle Shoals.
 Only locals would know that, because the towns melded together.
-Since they had had a dispute with Rick Hall, Hood said, "So I thought, let's call it ' Muscle Shoals Sound ' just to get at Rick."
+Since they had had a dispute with Rick Hall, Hood said, "So I thought, let's call it 'Muscle Shoals Sound' just to get at Rick."
 They also trademarked the name "The Muscle Shoals Rhythm Section".

 Things were lean the first year.
 Finally they had a hit single with "Take a Letter Maria" by R.B.
 Greaves.
 The song reached number two on the Hot 100 and was certified gold.
 In 1971, Atlantic Records moved their Muscle Shoals business to Criteria Studios in Miami and asked the Swampers to move there.
 When the Swampers refused, Atlantic called their loan on the new equipment.
 About this time, Stax Records in Memphis was facing financial difficulties and began outsourcing work to Muscle Shoals.

-More and more business from established artists then came to the Swampers, replacing the lost Atlantic business.
+More and more business from established artists then came to the Swampers, replacing the lost Atlantic Records business.
 From this point, the studio began turning out hits such as Leon Russell's "Tight Rope", the Staple Singers' "I'll Take You There" and Paul Simon's "Kodachrome".